fsobral/RAFF.jl/joss/paper.md

 automatic detection of outliers using a voting system.
 It is an optimization-based package, based on algorithms for Lower Order-Value Optimization (LOVO) which were introduced in [@Andreani2005] and revisited in [@Andreani2009].
-Recently, a good review can be found in [@Martinez2012].
-In order to find a robust adjustment, a voting system is used, which is also responsible for the detection of possible outliers.
+Recently, a complete review about LOVO problems considering theoretical aspects of algorithms to solve it and potential applications can be found in [@Martinez2012].

-# Background Material
+# Background

 To elucidate the essence of how ``RAFF.jl`` works, let us detail some aspects related to the LOVO problem and its resolution.
 Let us consider $m$ functions